veprbl/libepecur/README.md

 this analysis we are looking at inclusive one track event cross-section-like observable as a function of incident momentum.
-Branching of N(1685) to inelastic events is predicted to be high, so we expect resonance to manifest itself clear enough in the dependency of output on incident momentum.
+Branching of N(1685) to inelastic events is predicted to be high, so we expect resonance to manifest itself clear enough in the dependency of yield on incident momentum.
 The only signature of the sought resonance would be it's narrow width (less than 30 GeV) and it's mass.